Menu

 Children also need to regularly learn and practise their statutory spellings which are stuck in the back of their homework diary and are below.
 These are the words that all children in primary schools are expected to know by the end of their key stage as part of the English National Curriculum.
 We will choose 20 words at random from the list to test in the last week of term to track children's progress.

-Our PE days are on Wednesdays (outdoors) and Thursdays (indoors), weather permitting.
-Our topics for Term 1 are Fundamentals and Dance.
+Our PE days are every Monday (outdoors) and Thursday (outdoors), weather permitting.
+Our topics for Term 6 are football and basketball.
 Please make sure children come in wearing full PE kit (trainers, black leggings/joggers, plain white t-shirt and red school jumper) on these days.
 Earrings must be removed or taped up and hair must be tied up if it can be.

 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.